pbhan710/project03-group11/README.md

 - Download json private key for a Service Account and have it available
 - Set an environment variable : export GOOGLE_APPLICATION_CREDENTIALS=path/to/your-key.json

-### Initialize Variables
+### API Documentation Basics
-Initialize variables used in making API calls to TMDB.
+Here are a few basic details to help better understand the structure of the API
 #### URL's
 - discover_base_url
     - Base URL of TMDB's Discover API to search movies by different types of data.
 This includes the API key.